Du finder den danske tekst til kræmmerhusene her.

 In Denmark, we often fill paper cones (and Christmas hearts) with treats, candy, or small cookies and hang them on our Christmas trees, which is why they are children’s favourite ornaments on Christmas Eve.

-In Denmark, we make the traditional Christmas cone from any type of paper, from glossy paper, music sheets, and handmade paper to lace-like doilies.
+In Denmark, we make the traditional Christmas cone from any type of paper: glossy paper, music sheets, handmade paper, lace-like doilies, etc.

 Here, you’ll find paper cones for printing if you want to make Christmas cones at home.